Erscheinung/La-Casa-de-Papel/README.md

 ![image](./example.png)

-is pasted into the capturedText.txt file included and on exectuting decode.py, the decoded message is printed.
+is pasted into the `capturedText.txt` file included and on exectuting `decode.py`, the decoded message is printed in the CLI.